-2. A clarinet barrels are often tapered, with the mouthpiece side having a slightly larger bore.
+2. A-clarinet barrels are often tapered, with the mouthpiece side having a slightly larger bore.
 This is done to compensate for the fact that the A and Bb clarinets are often played with the same Bb mouthpiece.
-Without this bore correction in the barrel the 12ths on the A clarinet would be more out of tune.
+Without this bore correction in the barrel the 12ths on the A-clarinet would be more out of tune.

-3. Some barrels, such as Moennig barrels, are tapered half way down mouthpiece side then become cylindrical.
-This is a way to get the 12th better in tune.
+3. Some barrels, such as Moennig barrels, start with a taper halfway down the mouthpiece before they become cylindrical.
+This is one way to get the 12th even better in tune.

-4. A unique shape is the rectangular bore.
+4. A unique shape is a rectangular bore.
 It never became very popular and causes many kinds of hard to control issues.
 We don´t have much experience with them and can´t give any advice on these.
-Nevertheless, the sound can be different and interesting.
+Nevertheless, the sound can be different and might be interesting.

 The bore of a barrel can become slightly oval over time (this is also true for all other wooden parts of the clarinet).
 If this happens, the bore between the barrel and the top joint will no longer align perfectly.
 Turning the barrel to different position can sometimes help overcome this.
-It´s worth trying to turn the barrel in different directions to hear if it makes any significant change.
+It´s worth trying to turn the barrel in different directions to hear if it has any influence.

 Barrel inner surface

-The inner surface of the bore also has an influence on the sound.
-Highly polished bores will give a faster response and brighter sound that is more focused than less polished and rougher surfaces.
+The inner surface of the bore has also an influence on the sound.
+Highly polished bores will result in faster response and brighter sound.
+It will be more focused than less polished and rougher surfaces.

 Barrels with a less polished bore will have a warmer sound.
 Polishing an existing bore to change the sound will also widen the bore, which can cause intonation changes.

 New barrels often have a very shiny inner bore.
 They have been polished and often waxed.
 The bore will become rougher over time with exposure to condensation and the creation of tiny surface cracks.
-On the other side, the barrel will become wider over time caused by swabbing.
+The bore of the barrel will increase over time caused by swabbing.
 That's why we recommend drying the tenon sockets really carefully, to reduce the risk of cracks, but be easy on the bore.
 The humidity inside the bore will not cause any problems, since the water will not be able to penetrate the wood.
 But the water in the sockets can enter the wood and cause the barrel bore to swell.

 Traditional barrels are made out of the same material as the clarinet: African blackwood, also called grenadilla or Mpingo

-Lately, a wide selection of other materials has become available such as: cocobolo, tulipwood, rosewood, boxwood, plastic or eloxyded allumium.
-This variety adds interesting new sound possibilities with variations in weight, density and surface all affecting the sound.
+Lately, a wide selection of other materials has become available such as cocobolo, tulipwood, rosewood, boxwood, plastic or eloxyded aluminum.
+This variety adds interesting new sound possibilities with variations in weight, density, and surface all affecting the sound.
 Some of them can cause unexpected problems regarding intonation and reliability.

 A couple of things should be considered when a barrel is made from a different material than the instrument.

-1. Woods other than grenadilla will have a different expansion rate when exposed to humidity.
+1. Woods, other than granadilla will have a different expansion rate when exposed to humidity.
 Problems with sticking tenons or cracks can occur.

 2. Barrels with decorative wooden barrel rings made out of a different wood than the barrel face even bigger problems.
 Since they have different expansion ratios are cracks far more likely.

-3. Synthetic materials and allumium will be very stable and may avoid these problems.
+3. Synthetic materials and aluminum will be very stable and may avoid these problems.
 They react only to temperature changes and are immune to humidity changes.
 This may affect the resonance and overall timbre.
-This is a matter of personal preference and will vary player to player.
+It is a matter of personal preference what to prefer.

 Barrel receiver size

-Gaps in the bore should be avoided.
-If a barrel receiver is longer than the instrument or mouthpiece tenon, tuning rings should be inserted between them.
+Gaps in the bore and wobble should be avoided.
+If a barrel receiver is longer than the instrument or mouthpiece tenon, tuning rings should be inserted to fill the gap.
 If it is not possible to measure them with a caliper, put the mouthpiece and the barrel together.
 If a gap is visible when looking into the bore, a tuning ring is needed.
 The same can be done with the barrel and the instrument.

-We are able to modify receivers and tenons to allow use of various combinations of mouthpieces, barrels and instruments. >
+We can modify receivers and tenons to allow the use of various combinations of mouthpieces, barrels and instruments. >

 Thicker barrels increase the mass and thus react slower.
 The vibrations feel stronger and it gives the impression of more volume and smoothness.

-Bent barrels are designed to help release tension in the lower arms by allowing the clarinet to be held parallel to the body with a very relaxed arm position.
-Most of the weight of the instrument can now be held with a neck strap.
-With a normal neck strap the instrument is held at an angle putting much less of the weight on the strap
+Bent barrels are designed to help release tension in the lower arms by allowing the clarinet to be held parallel to the body, like an alto clarinet, with a very relaxed arm position.
+Most of the weight of the instrument can now be held with a neck strap or preferable with a shoulder harness.

 The LP Balance barrel